Reforming the skills system is one of the most important challenges we face as a country

 “We need to consider carefully whether there should be only 15 apprenticeship standards for ages 16 to 18.
 The review team acknowledges the work of the employer-led trailblazers and in an employer driven skills system, reassurance will be needed that all sectors will now get the staff they need, even if it is only at level 2 or 3.“

 The Learning and Work Institute also welcomed the proposals within the report, particularly the defined technical education pathways from intermediate to higher levels, tougher regulation of qualifications and an expanded role for the Institute for Apprenticeships have been welcomed by Learning and Work Institute.
-In response,

 David Hughes, Chief Executive of Learning and Work Institute said:

 “The Skills Plan provides a clear way forward for technical education and a welcome sense of commitment and direction from the Government.
 I congratulate Lord Sainsbury and his team on what is a comprehensive set of recommendations to improve the coherence of technical education alongside apprenticeships.

 “Although clearly focused on 16-19 year olds, learning and skills can, as the Skills Plan says, provide security for working people as labour markets evolve, jobs change and our interests and talents develop.
 I welcome this further demonstration of the government’s commitment to lifetime learning.

 "With the employment rate at an all time high, the Skills Plan rightly acknowledges that a key task for a functioning technical education system is to help people to boost their earnings through progression in-work and be accessible to people who need extra support on to the career ladder.
 That’s why I particularly welcome clear progression pathways for adults mid-career as well as for 16-18 year olds.